Compliance with Regulations

 - microphones (including the microphone body and the screen over the audio pickup) must be sanitized with alcohol wipes or another approved disinfectant between performances by different Participants.

-Concerts and other performances by third parties are also permitted if they are conducted outdoors, and the performers are at least 20 feet away from the closest audience member.
-Hosts should encourage outside performers to provide their own microphones, and to not allow any guests to use or handle one of the performers’ microphones.
+- Hosts should encourage outside performers to provide their own microphones, and to not allow any guests to use or handle one of the performers’ microphones.

 Swap Tables and Flea/Craft Markets